zuzanadobes/DRLND-Project-Collaboration-and-Competition/Report.md

 - self.fc2 = nn.Linear(fc1_units, fc2_units)
 - self.fc3 = nn.Linear(fc2_units, action_size)

-Critic take into account actions of agent1 and agent2
+Critic take into account actions of agent1 and agent2.
+The Critic network is similar to Actor network except the final layer is a fully connected layer that maps states and actions to Q-values.
+A dropout of 0.2 is added before the output layer to help the network to learn more efficiently and avoid overfitting.

 - self.fcs1 = nn.Linear(state_size*2, fcs1_units)
 - self.fc2 = nn.Linear(fcs1_units+(action_size*2), fc2_units)  <==